NodeRedis/node-redis-parser/README.md

 * `setReturnBuffers(boolean)`: (JSParser only) set the returnBuffers option on/off without resetting the parser
 * `setStringNumbers(boolean)`: (JSParser only) set the stringNumbers option on/off without resetting the parser

+### Error classes

+All errors returned by the parser are of the class `ReplyError` that is a sub class of `RedisError`.
+Both types are exported by the parser.

 ### Example

 ```js